gamatos/gold/README.md

 ## Description

-GOLD is a C++ application which serves as a proof of concept for learning languages [1].
+GOLD is a C++ application which serves as a proof of concept program to model language learning [1].
 Here, we consider [regular languages](https://en.wikipedia.org/wiki/Regular_language) as represented by [deterministic finite automata (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton).
 The source of data is modeled by the concept of an _informant_, while the learner is modeled by that of a _scientist_.
 The informant supplies words (strings of zeros and ones) which belong or do not belong to the language.
 The aim is to find the DFA with the least number of states that corresponds to the language the data is drawn from.

 This application was first developed in the context of a BSc project supervised by [Dr. José Felix Costa](https://cfcul.ciencias.ulisboa.pt/equipa/jose-felix-costa/).